EerikSaksi/stat_buff/timelog.md

 ## Nov 25 (4 hours)
 - Finished the parse of all exercises, and integrated the users body stats (a user who has given their stats can find their relative strength as a percentage.)
 - Refactoring.
 I realized that I should be able to open another users page, so instead of passing the current authenticated users name in to the user component, I fetch that from the local state.
 This way if a username was passed we know we are looking at another users page, so we can omit things like edit profile.

+## Nov 26 (6 hours)
+- Added a modal popup on the user page.
+Clicking on it let's you set your body weight and gender and save it to the database.
+Really pleased with the logic for this: first it tries to fetch them from my server: if they exist, it prefills the inputs and switches the button to (update) which calls update body stats instead of create to avoid "duplicate primary key" issue.
+- Also implemented exercise search: you can search for any exercise enter the reps and weight, which gives you a percentage strength value.
+This is not yet sent back to the database or persistent, which needs more work.
+- Once this is done I can calculate the strength of a user by taking their average relative stronger than percentage.
+This means that we have met (at least my own) minimum specification for user stats.
+I still need to implement tracking workouts which lets you attack based on the frequency of the workout.

+## Nov 26 (hours)
+- Exercise data is sent to the database now.
+It first shows you the percentage of relative strength, and then asks you to confirm.
+This is good because the tracking of some exercises is ambiguous (if you use two dumbbells do you track both or 1?).
+Getting a really high or low value will make you realize the issue.
+- The data is also persistent like the weight and gender.
+If you close the app, the exercise data will be there, and reps and weight will be prefilled.